Nikon D3300 vs Canon SX730

 Of the two cameras under consideration, the Nikon D3300 features an APS-C sensor and the Canon SX730 a 1/2.3-inch sensor.
 The sensor area in the SX730 is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 5.6.
 The sensor in the D3300 has a native 3:2 aspect ratio, while the one in the SX730 offers a 4:3 aspect.

 With 24MP, the D3300 offers a higher resolution than the SX730 (20.2MP), but the D3300 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 1.18μm for the SX730) due to its larger sensor.
-However, the SX730 is a somewhat more recent model (by 3 years and 2 months) than the D3300, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the SX730 is a much more recent model (by 3 years and 2 months) than the D3300, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 The Nikon D3300 has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Canon PowerShot SX730 HS are ISO 80 to ISO 3200 (no boost).